tungntvn23/hackintosh-thinkpad-e480/README.md

 * Add CtlnaAHCIPort.kext MinKernel set to 20.0.0

 ## Current
-* Currently supports MacOS Catalina 10.15.6.
-Not yet tested on MacOS BigSur.
+* Currently supports MacOS Catalina 10.15.6 and MacOS BigSur 11.1.
 * Keep up with the times and adopt OC guidance.
 * The Cpu driver is loaded normally and the frequency conversion is normal.
 * The battery display is normal.